-We have said it before, and we will say it now: remote wireless controlling is the name of the game, when it comes to realm of domestic appliances.
-LG is already working on it, and so is Belkin with their WeMo range of home control products.
+Remote wireless controlling is the name of the game when it comes to the realm of domestic appliances.
+LG is already working on it, and so is Belkin with its WeMo range of home control products.
 In this regard, the company has just announced their WeMo light switch, a household lighting mechanism that can be remotely controlled from anywhere in the world via the glorious internet.